 He starts laughing & I laugh with him—because I don’t want to be impolite & he has that knife in his other hand—I’m terrified, I’m utterly terrified.
 I’m trying really hard to “man up,” not cry.
 He kneels down to where I’m sitting—the suit-case, remember?
 Pay attention, there’s a test here.
 He kneels down and whispers in a slow, slurred cadence, as he casually taps my knee with his knife:

-I know you—I remember—Don’t be ashamed.
+I know you—I remember—

 What?